fdelia/fdelia.github.io/about.md

 Now I still work on small projects with a team, but it&#8217;s not much.
 I have a student job too.

-Leave a comment if you want to say hi :) You can contact me by e-mail: fabio (the line at the bottom) d (at) gmx (dot) net

 I&#8217;m also on [Github](https://github.com/fdelia/) and [Goodreads](https://www.goodreads.com/user/show/38172824-fabio).

 This is me: